 SSO authentication support:

 - My Intuiface / User Community / Technical Support: YES

 - Authentication can only be initiated by my.intuiface.com.
 It cannot be initiated by the IdP.

 Any successful authentication against an IdP made with an email address unknown to Intuiface will result in the automatic creation of an Intuiface account for that address.
 This is known as just-in-time (JIT) provisioning.

-All newly created accounts will be set to primary account status and at the Free tier level.
-Like any other primary account, these accounts can be migrated at any time to Secondary Account status as needed.
+All newly created accounts will be set to primary account status.
+If desired, these accounts can be migrated at any time to secondary account status as needed.

 Configuring Intuiface to work with an IdP

 - Open a ticket with Intuiface Support and request IdP configuration instructions.

 - Intuiface Support will provide you with information for use by your IdP administration team to add Intuiface to your IdP as a recognized Service Provider (aka a "web app").

 - You / your IdP administration team must then send SAML metadata and additional specified information to Intuiface Support.